 Robert and I remembered the torture we went through because laughter was not allowed at the dinner table.
 This rule of course, is almost guaranteed to produce uproarious and uncontrollable laughter.

-Our parents (mainly Dad,) would say strange things to us, like, “Don’t answer back.”
+Our parents (mainly my dad) would say strange things to us, like, “Don’t answer back.”
 I mean, aren’t we supposed to answer back?

 And of course we frequently heard that, “Children should be seen and not heard.”
-It’s hard to imagine parents telling their children that today.
+It’s hard to imagine parents telling their children that today--thank goodness.

 I said to Robert that there we were, a reasonably well adjusted group of people, in spite of everything.